wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-develop-nodejs-simple-mac.md

 ### Create an AdventureWorks database

 The code sample in this topic expects an **AdventureWorks** test database.
-If you do not already have one, see [Get started with SQL <!-- deleted by customization Database](/documentation/articles/sql-database-get-started) --><!-- keep by customization: begin --> Database](/documenttation/articles/sql-database-get-started) <!-- keep by customization: end -->.
+If you do not already have one, see [Get started with SQL Database](/documentation/articles/sql-database-get-started).
 It is important that you follow the guide to create an **AdventureWorks database template**.
 The examples shown below work only with the **AdventureWorks schema**.

 ## Connect to your SQL Database